 - Power to the unit on?
 Leave the disconnect open for now.

 - Power to the evaporator unit?
 Go ahead and turn that on.

 - Power to any control valves like a liquid line solenoid?

-While adding gas, the compressor is going to short cycle a fair bit while you’re getting enough refrigerant into the system to keep it running.
-Some guys like to bypass the low-pressure safety and I’ve done that.
-I’m also not opposed to opening up some liquid to the suction line.
+While adding gas, the compressor will short cycle a fair bit while you're getting enough refrigerant into the system to keep it running.
+Some guys like to bypass the low-pressure safety, and I’ve done that.
+I'm also not opposed to opening up some liquid to the suction line.
 Not full flow, but get some in there.

 Continually monitor the temperature in the box while monitoring the unit operation until box temp gets to within 5° or so of the desired temperature.

 Now, we get to do some wrench twisting.

 First things first, you MUST HAVE a solid column of liquid to continue, so add the rest of the charge.
 Clear the glass and add your flooding charge.
 Then, record the total amount of refrigerant added both on the unit and in our notebook.

 Now, let's go check and set the superheat.
 Having a box that is close to temp and a solid column of liquid is important because without both conditions being present, a TEV cannot properly regulate superheat at the coil.
 Connect your gauges and temperature probes and monitor for a couple of minutes.
 Again, record the information: pressures, temperatures, superheat—write them all down.
 Adjust the superheat to the manufacturer's or customer's specifications.
 As you're doing this, be aware that the unit may cycle off and throw your readings off.
 You can adjust thermostats or bypass controllers to keep the unit running while doing this, but be careful not to allow the unit to get too cold, as this will affect the operation of the valve under normal conditions.

 Let's look at the final details and check out.